ndrean/zig-assembly-test/README.md

 # Zig-assembly-test
-Zig compiled to WebAssembly rendered in Phoenix Liveview
+Zig compiled to WebAssembly rendered in Phoenix Liveview and as a standalone app.

 Standalone: